 It's a good idea to look at marina notice boards when foreign yachts start populating your area.
 We've seen many ads with amazing deals: lots of cheap dinghies, outboards, paddle boards etc. More often than not, people are just passing through and want to get rid of items quickly.

 We walk by the marina office everyday, and always stop to look for new notices.
 This is how we got our extra solar panels.
 We purchased two 90W solar panels for 150$ from an older English couple, they sold these panels to upgrade to larger models (they have more electronics and toys than we do).
-We've installed them already and they work perfectly, the owner of the boat even came to help us set them up (the sailing community is awesome like that).
+We've installed them already and they work perfectly, the owner of the boat even came to help us set them up.

 Every time we bring recycling to the marina bins, we look at the trash to see if there are any goodies.
-The other day we found a working 600W inverter, with american-style outlets.
+One time in New Zealand, we found a working 600W inverter with american-style outlets.
 Chances are the owner wanted to upgrade to a higher wattage, and didn't think it worth while to sell this one (given the voltage).
 There aren't that made north american yachts passing through NZ on a yearly basis, and the ones that are there are not necessarily looking for inverters (most yachts need bigger inverters than this).
 This was a godsend for us, we needed to upgrade our little 250W.
-Now we can charge both of our laptops at once (yay).

 If you keep your boat near a big city where lots of racers congregate, chances are the marinas in the area will have bins with lots of good gear.
 Racing yachts are particular about their boats, some count the number of tacks they make and replace the sail when they reach a certain number.
 I imagine the sail's performance may be reduced, but to a cruiser or tinkerer, there are many things one can do with an old sail.
 Friends of ours have found great-looking sails in trash bins around big marinas in Auckland.